Our Clinical Staff

 Downers Grove; Teletherapy

-I chose the field of social work over 20 years ago with the clear intention to help other people and earned my Master of Social Work degree from Loyola University.
-In therapy, I use mindfulness techniques and basic Cognitive Behavioral Therapy to help adult clients with acceptance of their current situations, understanding how and why they are where they are, and specific ways to help them move forward.
+I chose the field of social work with the clear intention of helping others and earned my Master of Social Work degree from Loyola University.
+In therapy, I utilize mindfulness techniques and basic Cognitive Behavioral Therapy to help adult clients accept their current situations, understand how and why they are where they are, and explore specific ways to move forward.

 Pronouns: She/Her/Hers